BardicDefense/purple-hack/README.md

 crew camping on the beach.
 When storms threaten, ships likewise head for the safety of land.
 Some of the larger ports have lighthouses, guiding ships toward them rather than warning of dangerous reefs.
-Crossing the deep sea is a dangerous thing – here be monsters, and the tales are all true.
+Crossing the deep sea is a dangerous thing--here be monsters, and the tales are all true.

 Once a ship has left port, it will be at sea for usually a week.
 The navigator makes a roll to successfully chart a safe course for the vessel, creating a dice